 With modern machine learning techniques, matrix factorization approaches, or other correlation analysis, researchers or regulatory authorities can use Vocus CI-TOF measurements to “untie” or “unmix” sources.
 The end result is the ability to identify major contributors to pollution.
 The Vocus CI-TOF is ideal for this application because it measures ambient air directly in real time, has a fast time-response, measures a wide range of VOCs simultaneously and sensitively, and is not affected by changes in ambient humidity.
 The unsurpassed mobility offered by Vocus CI-TOF allows for direct localization of VOC hot spots at small to large geographic scales.

 The techniques for source apportionment of ambient VOC and fine particulates were developed using TOFWERK instrumentation, and TOFWERK remains a leader in this field.

-Real-Time VOC Analysis Using the Vocus PTR-TOF
+Real-Time VOC Analysis Using the Vocus CI-TOF

 - Highest sensitivity available with sub-ppt limits of detection

 - High mass resolving power enables identification of individual compounds within complex mixtures

 - Real-time and fast data output capturing rapid changes in VOC concentrations and suitable for mobile monitoring

 - Full spectrum acquisition allows measurements of wide range of compounds simultaneously